sciserver/opensciserver/docs/fileservice/fileservice.rst

     By default, users are able to access 2 ``Root Volumes`` with distinct names:

     a) The ``Storage`` root volume has a limit on the total amount of data over all ``userVolumes`` each user creates under it.
-       This limit over all ``userVolumes`` created by a single user, is set by the SciServer Quota Manager service (REF).
+       This limit over all ``userVolumes`` created by a single user, is physically set on the file system by the stand-alone SciServer Quota Manager application.
        Users are always given a ``UserVolume`` under ``Storage`` by default, named ``persistent``.

-    b) The ``Temporary``` root volume has no limit in the amount of data users can store in the ``User volumes`` they create under it, although data is periodically deleted by REF.
+    b) The ``Temporary``` root volume has no limit in the amount of data users can store in the ``User volumes`` they create under it, although data is periodically deleted by a stand-alone crawler application.
        Users are always given a ``UserVolume`` under ``Temporary`` by default, named ``scratch``.

     Users can create and share ``userVolumes`` in Files tab in the SciServer Dashboard or methods in the SciScript libraries,